Vizzuality/eubon_butterflies/README.md

 `python prepare_gbif.py 0060414-160910150852091.csv butterfly_1.csv`

-## Processing EuroLST data
+## Notes for processing EuroLST data

 ** IN PROGRESS**

-The basemaps of EuroLST are also made lightweight (as each raw file is ~750mb), and uploaded to a carto account.
-We have applied several steps to do minify the data:
+The basemaps of EuroLST must be made lightweight (as each raw file is ~750mb).
+It should then be uploaded to a Carto account and used as a raster layer.

-We remap the values between 1--256, setting 0 as the missing value.
-Then compress the data with lzw compression, and convert to 8-bit integers.
+* Remap values between 1--256,setting 0 as the missing value. and convert to 8-bit integers.
-This minified data is then uploaded to Carto as raw data.

-The basemaps and vectors are then requested and mapped Cartodb.js.

-I will need to minify the Eurolst data.
+* LZW compression.

 A script to compress these data is in the `eurolst_process` folder.
 At the moment it is crude, and under development.
 It can be run via `python main.py`.

 ## Stretch Goal: Extending the visualisation with Species Distribution model raster layers